sagiahrac/manim-ddpm/transcript/d.md

 Now, we define a process that gradually adds noise to this image over time.
 This is the **forward** diffusion process, and it takes the form of a Markov chain.

-Each new image, x_t, depends only on the one before it — x_{t-1}, — not on the full history.
+In the forward process, each new image, x_t, is conditionally independent of all earlier states given x_t-1.
+This conditional independence is known as the Markov property, meaning the process has no memory beyond the previous state.

-We’ll denote this process by q.
+We’ll denote the forward process q.

-At every step, we apply a gentle Gaussian perturbation: q_...
+At every step, we apply a gentle Gaussian perturbation to the current sample, producing the next noisier sample in the chain. q_...

-The key is in the small b_t
+The key lies in the small b_t

 "Notice how the mean of xt is just a slightly scaled-down version of x_t−1 — it stays close, but shrinks a little with each step."

 Now here’s the elegant part:
-"Because the forward process is a time-homogeneous Markov chain with Gaussian transitions, every x_t can be expressed as a linear combination of the original sample x_0 and t independent Gaussian noise terms.
+"Because the forward process is a Markov chain that adds independent Gaussian noise at each step, every x_t can be expressed as a linear combination of the original sample x_0 and t independent Gaussian noise terms.

 And since linear combinations of Gaussians are still Gaussian, that means: